Lake Malawi Malawi Travel Guide

 Malawian Airlines provides internal flights between Lilongwe and Blantyre, sometimes extending to Mzuzu for northern lake access.
 For South Luangwa in Zambia, flights from Lilongwe to Mfuwe are available.

-Pair Lake Malawi with safaris in Southern Tanzania (Nyerere or Ruaha) for a diverse East Afrimay encounter, potentially ending with coastal relaxation in Zanzibar.
+Pair Lake Malawi with safaris in The southern part of Tanzania (Nyerere or Ruaha) for a wide-ranging East Afrimay encounter, potentially ending with coastal relaxation in Zanzibar.

 An extended trip to a nearby safari park creates contrasting experiences of land and lake wildlife.